 Even though Mulgan is one of the pioneers that publicly acknowledges a brand new path in economics and society itself, by joining up both concepts, he is not the first one to write about the topic.

 There are others that have explored the concepts and its possible positive outcomes.
-Expert Émile Servan-Schreiber already set out the ground about collective intelligence and big data back in 2015 with a more than recommended article about the topic.
+Expert Émile Servan-Schreiber alreadywith a more than recommended article about the topic.

 He emphasised the profound need for mutual collaboration between the two concepts.
 While Big Data would do the hard work of researching and drawing out data-based-patterns, the humans would just do what they do the best: interpreting the data, and thus giving the chance to those patterns to be wrong.